 Living with a roommate

 Living with a roommate is a great experience.
-It helped me to figure out how to live with someone else’s life choices in a single room, and how to deal with different schedules, levels of cleanliness, and general choices.
+It helped me to learn from another person and taught me how to share a space.
 It also helped me to decide what fit my personal taste as far as lifestyle choices, décor, schedule, and to decide what didn’t work, all the while exposing me to different ways of thinking about things.
-Roommates are a wonderful learning lesson about how to deal with living and socializing with others and to learn about yourself.
+Roommates are a wonderful learning lesson about how to liveand socialize with others and to learn about yourself.
 My roommate was not a minimalist, and I wasn’t at the start of the year.
-Throughout the year I began researching minimalism and decreasing the amount of things in my half of the room, while my roommate’s stayed the same, it actually was evident as my side of the room became neater, just how much stuff hers had.
-The amount of things left my mind unfocused and not at peace in my own room, but I can’t ask people to change how they live, I can just lead my life, and respect their choices and maybe expose them to minimalism, but never force it on them.
-So I just kept living my own rules on my half of the room, and talked to her about why I was interested in this new topic, she thought it was interesting, but she never changed her lifestyle.
-And that is okay.
-It is important to know that she respected my choice and I respected hers.
+Throughout the year I began researching minimalism and decreasing the amount of thing I owned.

 10 things I wish I knew before I moved in to my dorm